 Below is a scale of values ranging from 1 to 9:

-The number of values between white and black are actually infinite, however for simplicity artists prefer to reduce the range to a scale of 1 to 9 or 10.
+The number of values between white and black is actually infinite, however, for simplicity, artists prefer to reduce the range to a scale of 1 to 9 or 10.

 All the colors in your painting can be placed at some point on this scale.

 You do not need to utilize all values in this scale.
 Many artists prefer to use just a limited value range, which can promote harmony in the painting.
 We will discuss this later in this post.